zhaoyul/aposd-vs-clean-code/README.md

 ## Closing Remarks

 **JOHN:**

+First, I'd like to thank you for tolerating (and responding to) the arguments I have made about some of the key ideas in *Clean Code*.

 We have covered a lot of topics and subtopics in this discussion, but I think that most of my concerns result from two general errors made